mwanakijiji/rrlfe/docs/tutorial_apply.rst

 =================

 This tutorial shows you how to take a ready-made calibration and apply it to low-resolution stellar spectra to find their corresponding metallicities.
+The first series of steps is presented without commentary, as they are the same as for generating a calibration, up to and including the section 'Make a net Balmer line.'
+Commentary resumes below when the steps diverge.

 .. code-block:: python